wp-plugins/responsive-image-gallery/readme.txt

 === Responsive Image Gallery ===
 Contributors: Sajesh Bahing, Rubesh Shankhadev
-Tags: Image gallery, Photobox, collagePlus Image gallery, responsive image gallery, image, images, gallery, photos, CollagePlus
-Requires at least: 3.0.1
+Tags: Photobox, collagePlus, responsive, image, images, gallery, photos Requires at least: 3.0.1
 Tested up to: 4.2.2
 Stable tag: trunk

 == Description ==
 This plugin is the combination of collagePlus jquery image gallery and Photobox image gallery.
 This plugin is responsive and always fits your screen width.

 The user interface is updated to make it more user friendly.
+Gallery can be added just like adding posts and pages.
+Each gallery will have its own page just like posts and pages, but it can also be added to any posts and pages easily (Shown in screenshot 4).
+Also shortcode is also provided for each gallery.
+To make the gallery look like a shown in the screenshot css style should be used that is provided in admin panel.

+== Screenshots ==

+1. Awesome gallery 1
+2. Awesome gallery 2
+3. Awesome gallery 3
+4. Add gallery to post or page
+5. Gallery at front 1
+6. Gallery at front 2

 == Installation ==
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory